jbush001/NyuziProcessor/tests/compiler/README.md

 This is a set of whole-program compiler tests, similar to the 'test-suite' project in LLVM.
-It compiles a program, then runs it in the C simulator, capturing text output that is written to the hardware register 0xFFFF0000.
+It compiles a program, then runs it in the functional simulator, capturing text output that is written to the hardware register 0xFFFF0000.
 This is compared to regular expressions within the program prefixed with 'CHECK:'.
 This is similar to how DejaGnu or llvm-lit works (although much simplified).